pelleo/Hybrid.IoTHub.Deployment/docs/getting-started.md

 - Argo CD CLI
 - Bash utilities such as `ssh`, `ssh-keygen`, `scp` and `jq`

+This sample has been developed using Ubuntu 20.04.2 LTS running on WSL2.
+Az CLi version is 2.25.0.

 # Initial setup
 Before setting up the project, make sure that you are logged-in to Azure with owner/contributor rights on the associated subscription.
 ```